-What is an Aero Medical Charter Flight?
+What is a Medical Charter Flight / Aero Medical?

 Some planes are specialist medical aircraft with medical equipment on board and staff trained in their use.
 In other cases, it may be a normal aircraft with or without medical staff on board.